cainmagi/Dockerfiles/dockerlist.md

 The xubuntu MATLAB `R2022a` image.

 This image is built based on the [`xubuntu-tc:1.7-1.12.0`](#nvcriouoh053018xubuntu-tc17-1120) image.
-The MATLAB and other packages are installed by manually.
+The MATLAB and other packages are installed manually.
 Note that a license is needed if you want to launch MATLAB.

-Because the layer of installing matlab is too large, we have not found a method for pushing the image to our NGC account.
+Because the layer of installing MATLAB is too large, we have not found a method for pushing the image to our NGC account.
 Maybe we could solve this problem in the future.

 This image contains: